Madame Gao: No. They blinded themselves.

-- Matt torturing a Russian thug for information... with the assistance of a trained medical professional.
+- Matt torturing Semyon for information... with the assistance of a trained medical professional.

-- To be specific, Matt pressed a sharp object through his eye socket, without touching the actual eye itself, and started cutting the soft, tender parts protecting his brain.
+- To elaborate, Matt presses a sharp object through Semyon's eye socket, without touching the actual eye itself, and starts cutting the soft, tender parts protecting his brain.
 One step short of a transorbital lobotomy, which he supposedly does in order to directly stimulate the part of the brain that feels pain.

 - And then Matt throws the guy off the roof.
 He lands in a dumpster and will live, but it really looked like Matt did not care if he just murdered a man.
 "In The Blood" reveals that while the fall didn't kill him, the impact put the man into a coma.

-- Healy committing suicide by impaling himself on a spike through the eye socket.
+- Healy commits suicide by impaling himself on a spike through the eye socket.
 The camera does not cut away (holds on it afterward, even).
 Matt's utterly horrified reaction matches the audience's.

 - Healy in general.
 Right from the opening scene, where he beats Prohashka to death with a bowling ball, it's clear just how remorseless and guilt-free he is.
-This makes it even more terrifying when he winds up scared shitless after spilling Wilson Fisk's identity, killing himself so Fisk won't have a reason to get to people he cares about.
+Until he spills Wilson Fisk's identity, and he suddenly becomes a terrified wreck, prompting him to kill himself before Fisk can think of a reason to kill the people he cares about.

 - The aforementioned opening scene involving Healy and Prohashka, specifically how, during the fight between the two, Prohashka has his arm broken and the camera ever-so-briefly focuses on the bone sticking out of his arm and Healy smashing Prohashka's head in with the bowling ball, blood splattering on his face.

-- Fisk is unhappy at Anatoly's intrusion of his privacy and has Wesley take Anatoly to an empty lot in Queens.
+- Now that we've gotten to meet Fisk in person, he comes across as friendly, socially awkward and a bit of a romantic with Vanessa...until Anatoly makes the mistake of crashing his date to inform him that they want to agree to Fisk's offer of support and resources.
+He has Wesley take Anatoly to an empty lot in Queens.
 As they're sitting in the car, Wesley's phone picks up a call.James Wesley: [answers phone] Sir? [beat] Yes, passenger's side. [hangs up]

 Anatoly Ranskahov: Was that him?